 The shoot that grows out of the ginger rhizome is highly valued in China, Korea and Japan.

 Should ginger be peeled?

 There is no reason to peel or not peel ginger.
-If the ginger is visible than for aesthetic reasons it is good to peel, if not than you can save some time and keep the skin on.
-There is very little difference in nutritional of flavour benefits with the skin on or off.
+If the ginger is visible then for aesthetic reasons, it is good to peel, if not than you can save some time and keep the skin on.
+There is very little difference in nutritional or flavour benefits with the skin on or off.

 Will ginger go off?

 The ginger you buy in the supermarket is almost always cut into a finger from a hand.
-This can decrease the life of it.
-Ginger when not kept refrigerated generally has a life of a week before deterioration begins.
+This can decrease the life.
+Ginger, when not kept refrigerated, generally has a life of a week before deterioration begins.
 When ginger begins to go bad the skin will become harder and the flesh will become softer.

 How does ginger stop nausea?

-Studies have shown that ginger works better than a placebo at reducing motion sickness., though not as successful as conventional motion sickness medication.
+Studies have shown that ginger works better than a placebo at reducing motion sickness, though is not as successful as conventional motion sickness medication.
 A small study has also found that consuming a small amount of ginger for no more than 4 days has reduced morning sickness in pregnant women.